Dedicated to improving our understanding of digital games

 Hosts/Organizers

 The organizers are expected to have a good knowledge of the FDG community (e.g., having attended recent FDG conferences).
-In following the FDG guidelines by the SASDG Board of Directors, they will work closely with the FDG Steering Committee.
+They will work closely with the FDG Steering Committee.
 As FDG is an interdisciplinary conference, we invite core organizing teams with a wide range of backgrounds across game-based research representation.

 Ensuring diversity of the organizing committee (e.g., from different geographical locations, gender, race/ethnicity) is highly encouraged and preferred.
-In addition, we request that the make of the program co-chairs represents expertise in both the technical (e.g., AI, technology, analytics) and non-technical (e.g., design, humanities, social science) research communities equally well.
-Please include short bios of the key hosts/organizers and roles of individuals, including the conference chair(s) and program chairs.
+In addition, we request that the program co-chairs represent expertise in both the technical (e.g., AI, technology, analytics) and non-technical (e.g., design, humanities, social science) research communities equally well.
+Please include short descriptions of the key hosts/organizers and roles of individuals, including the conference chair(s) and program chairs.

 Important Dates

-• Septh 21st, 2018: Notifications sent for invitations for detailed conference proposal.
+• Feb 5, 2026: Notifications sent for invitations to submit a detailed conference proposal.

-• Oct 21st, 2018: Detailed conference proposals due.
-Please send to: young@eae.utah.edu.
+• April 5, 2026: Detailed conference proposals due.
+Please send to: Phil Lopes <phil.lopes@ulusofona.pt>

-For further information, please contact: R. Michael Young (young@eae.utah.edu)
+For further information, please contact: Phil Lopes <phil.lopes@ulusofona.pt>.